 You can provide them the opportunity to seek treatment for themselves.
 What you can do for yourself is learn how to hold your boundaries about their substance use.
 CeDAR’s Family Week workshop can give you the necessary support and education to take care of yourself, no matter what your loved one does.

 The “cure” isn’t what you might think.
-Like any chronic disease, addiction requires dedicated maintenance to keep in remission.
-This will be the responsibility of your addicted loved one, not you.
-You can find support from other family members who also have addicted loved ones.
+Like any chronic disease, addiction requires dedicated recovery to keep in remission.
+You can learn about the disease of addiction during Family Week.
+You’ll also find support from other family members who also have addicted loved ones.

-Addiction in the family usually hurts everyone involved.
-Each person needs to get help to restore themselves to health – mental and physical.
+Addiction in the family usually affects everyone involved.
+Each person deserves to get help in restoring their mental and emotional health.
 CeDAR Family Week is about you and your family.
 Your addicted loved one already has the support of a treatment team.
 You deserve a support team of your own.Sign Up for CeDAR Family Week

 JULY 1, 2020 – CeDAR Family Program usually host Family Week each month to provide education and support for family members of addicted loved ones.
 Due to the current COVID-1 restrictions we have asked CeDAR Family Counselor, Blair Thurston, to provide Telehealth consultation for family and loved ones struggling to deal with an addicted person.
 If you have an addicted loved one, and you need help changing your own life please reach out.